hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

-Now let’s compile this “Hello World” program and run it in the same step using the `dotnet run` command:
+Now let’s compile this "Hello World" program and run it in the same step using the `dotnet run` command:

 ```console
 dotnet run Program.dbl